EternalllZM/rtd-codz/docs/source/server_history.rst

     • Supporter perks now properly tiered per amount contributed.

-05/10/22 - #adv-zombies-discussion is established for more serious conversations about Zombies.
+    • #adv-zombies-discussion is established for more serious conversations about Zombies.

 - **June 2022**

-06/08/22 - Member must now have a platform role to LFG within the server.
+06/08/22 - Members must now have a platform role to LFG within the server.

-06/13/22 - Documentation is made for the server.
+06/13/22 - Documentation (this site) is made for the server.

 06/15/22 - Nick becomes Moderator in Call of Duty Zombies.